What Is the Average Age of Marriage in the U.S.?

 Age can also play a part in the decision-making process.
 Whether getting married earlier makes sense versus waiting until later depends on your financial goals and overall money situation.
 If you're planning to tie the knot, here are some important things to weigh in the balance.

 The chart below shows the median age of first marriages by gender from 1890 through 2018.

 The average age of marriage has been trending up, as more Americans wait longer to get married.
-According to the most recent statistics for 2018, the average age at which women get married is 27.8 years.
+According to 2018 statistics, the average age at which women get married is age 27.8 years.
 For men, the average age of marriage is 29.8 years.